timothymcmackin/tezos-hackathon-jump-start/README.md

 Here's a diagram of how these parts work together:

 ![Overview diagram of Web and mobile apps calling smart contracts and getting information from indexers](./images/dapp-overview.png)

+## Starter applications

+For simple starter applications that use the Taquito SDK for JavaScript and TypeScript, see https://github.com/trilitech/tutorial-applications.

+To get started with the Tezos SDK for Unity, see https://docs.tezos.com/unity/quickstart.

+For example smart contracts, see https://docs.tezos.com/smart-contracts/samples.

 ## How do I access Tezos?